 It’s no surprise that flowers are a popular gift for Valentine’s Day across the globe.
 But you may be surprised by the actual numbers:

-According to 2020 stats from the National Retail Federation, Americans spent a whopping 2.3 billion dollars on Valentine’s Day flowers.
+According to 2022 stats from the National Retail Federation, Americans plan to spend a whopping 23.9 billion dollars on Valentine’s Day, and a full 37% of those surveyed planned to buy flowers.

 Cut roses are by far the most popular choice.
 Unfortunately, as beautiful as they are, cut flowers have a short lifespan.
 But what if you could give your beloved a living symbol of your affection that can last for years?